We use our proprietary methodology to produce these rankings. Learn more →

 Make sure that you understand your opponents position clearly.
 Restate it to the opponent and ask if what you stated is an accurate representation of their argument's position.
 This will also prevent against them changing their position later on.

-2. Begging the Question (circular argument)
+2. Begging the Question (Circular Argument)

 Begging the question occurs when someone re-states or reaffirms the premise (or premises) as the conclusion (without any further explanation or information).